moughxyz/viberunner/ExampleApps/dotfile-editor/README.md

 ## Technical Implementation

-### Vibeframe Build Requirements
+### Viberunner Build Requirements

-**Important**: This frame is specifically configured for Vibeframe compatibility.
-Vibeframe expects:
+**Important**: This frame is specifically configured for Viberunner compatibility.
+Viberunner expects:
 - **Bundle Format**: IIFE (Immediately Invoked Function Expression) instead of ES modules
 - **Specific Filename**: `dist/bundle.iife.js` (not hashed filenames)
 - **Single Bundle**: All code must be bundled into one file using `inlineDynamicImports: true`